Bush says he takes no pleasure in Lauer’s firing

 “There is no joy in the demise of others … no matter who it is,” Bush says of his former “Today” colleague.

-Billy Bush, who felt unsupported by “Today” colleague Matt Lauer after Bush’s missteps in an interview with deceitful Olympic swimmer Ryan Lochte, says he takes no pleasure in Lauer’s firing over alleged sexual harassment and assault.
+Billy Bush, who felt unsupported by “Today” colleague Matt Lauer after Bush’s missteps in a Ryan Lochte interview and over a 2005 leaked tape where he laughed at Donald Trump bragging about sexually assaulting women, says he takes no pleasure in Lauer’s November firing over alleged sexual harassment.

 Bush — a cousin of former president George W. Bush and a nephew of former president George H.W.
 Bush — concedes that, “Maybe at one point there was part of me that [felt like] if someone else got in trouble, I would be like, ‘Now who’s the bad guy?’
 But I took zero pleasure in it.
 And I’m grateful for that.
 Let those who transgressed be held accountable.
 I felt for the women involved and for his wife.”